 This course provides an exploration of the creative and technical methods of sculpture with focus on the traditional processes.
 Emphasis is placed on developing basic skills as they pertain to three-dimensional expression in various media.
-Upon completion, students should be able to proved for transfer sho un
+Upon completion, students should be able to show competence in variety of sculptural approaches.
+This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.